Updated 7th September 2021

 Ground black pepper

 Put a large pan of water on to boil.
-Once the water is boiling, add the rice, give it a little stir and turn the heat down to a rapid simmer.
-The rice will take about 8 minutes to cook – you want to cook it slightly less than you would when you enjoy it as plain rice.
-Once cooked remove from the heat and drain well, as you need the rice to be as dry as possible when you add it to the hot oil later.
+Once the water is boiling, add the rice, give it a little stir and turn the heat down to achieve a rapid simmer.
+The rice will take about 8 minutes to cook – cook it slightly less than you would when you enjoy it as boiled rice.
+Once cooked, remove from the heat and drain well, as you need the rice to be as dry as possible when you add it to the hot oil later.

-Heat a drop of oil in a small frying pan and add the beaten eggs.
+Heat about a tablespoon of oil in a small frying pan and add the beaten eggs.
 Stir the eggs around until they are lightly cooked (looks like a messy omelette) and transfer onto a plate.
-Allow to cool a little then roughly chop up with a knife and fork.
+Allow to cool a little then roughly chop into bite size pieces.

-Heat a large, deep frying pan and add the bacon lardons and cook until golden brown, add the garlic and spring onions and continue to cook for a few minutes before adding the garlic.
+Heat a large, deep frying pan/wok and add the bacon lardons and cook until golden brown, add the chopped spring onions and sauté for a few minutes before adding the garlic.
 Sauté for a few minutes longer before transferring the contents of the pan into a bowl.

 Finally add the chopped egg and stir through to ensure you have an even distribution of all the ingredients.
 Check that the rice is piping hot and season to taste before serving up.

-If you are after a basic egg fried rice, simply add about a tablespoon of veg oil to a large frying pan, add the cooked rice a good splash of gf soy sauce, season to taste and add the chopped egg.
+For egg fried rice: Simply add about a tablespoon of veg oil to a large frying pan, add the cooked rice a good splash of gf soy sauce, season to taste and add the chopped egg.
 Again, just ensure piping hot.

-*Due to manufactures process rice can sometimes have a ‘may contain’ warning on the pack.
-Just be mindful of this when grabbing a pack!
+*Due to manufactures process rice can sometimes display a ‘may contain’ warning on the pack.
+Always best to double check.